• Access

 When your layout is complete, you have to delete or hide your guide.
 PLEASE don’t forget to do this.
 Otherwise, your stickers won’t cut after you flatten.

-Now, select all of the shapes and change the linetype color for white; this will allow you to have a more clear vision of what you will be doing next.
+Now, select all of the shapes and change the “Operation” color to white; this will allow you to have a sharper vision of what you will be doing next.

 Step 2 – Add Colors and Patterns